ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 "hisat2_index/chr22_ERCC92.1.ht2", "hisat2_index/chr22_ERCC92.2.ht2", ..., "hisat2_index/chr22_ERCC92.8.ht2"
 ```

-Additional entries for the thrid rule includes `threads`, and `log`, where one can find more information at [the Snakemake documentation about Rules][snakemake-rule].
+For the rest of the entries such as `threads`, and `log`, one can find more information at [the Snakemake documentation about Rules][snakemake-rule].

 ### Run Snakemake
-Let's actually build the index.
+Let's build the genome reference index.

 ```console
 $ snakemake -j 8 -p build_hisat_index